emilypx/emilypx.github.io/_pages/about.md

 ### Recent News

-* 6/2024: I got tenure!

-* 5/2024: RA and senior thesis student Gavin Zhang was awarded the McCarthy Prize for his senior thesis: A framework for formalizing and automating interpretability.
+* 5/2024: RA and senior thesis student Gavin Zhang was recognized as a Scholar of the College and awarded the McCarthy Prize for his senior thesis: A framework for formalizing and automating interpretability.
 Gavin also won the Neuhauser Award.
 Congratulations, Gavin!

 * 4/2024: PhD student Robbie Jimerson successfully defended his dissertation: Exploring speech recognition for documenting Seneca, an acutely under resourced Native American language.
 Congratulations, Robbie!